vidhyabathi-002/product-demand-prediction-PREDIC-To/README.md

-# Firebase Studio
+# DemandWise

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application called DemandWise, designed to predict product demand for new launches using data science and AI.

 To get started, take a look at src/app/page.tsx.